 I’m sure I’m not the only one who owns clothes that are well-loved, but very rarely used, if at all.
 They somehow survive wardrobe pruning and purges for years, waiting for us to find the right combination of clothes to wear with it.
 Continue reading →

 As a someone who hates shopping, you won’t see me jumping to buy the next big trend in clothing.
 I like to stay in the bounds of timeless clothing (except, of course, if they were souvenir shirts, or geek ones that had movie references.)
-When everybody started wearing printed leggings, I was so sure that it wouldn’t suit me.
-Continue reading →
+When everybody started wearing printed leggings, I was so sure that they wouldn’t suit me.

 When I started this blog, I hated shopping, didn’t wear dresses unless I had to, wore nothing but Chuck Taylors, and thought stockings were only for the 80s.
 Around the same time, I was also wishing that I could muster what I needed to fulfill my high school dream to travel to Japan.
 (I really like Japanese food.)
 Continue reading →

 When getting dressed, we have to only consider not just our personal style, but also our activities for the day, as well as the weather.